 How to Get Melted Crayon Out of Clothing Fabric

-Even though you always check pockets before loading clothes into the washing machine, somehow crayon stubs make their way into the wash.
+Even though you always check pockets before loading clothes into the washing machineLink opens in a new tab, somehow crayon stubs make their way into the wash.
 Once the clothes reach the dryer, the crayons melt and wreak havoc.
 If you find yourself pulling crayon-stained clothing out of the dryer, remove the mess with these tips:

 - Allow the wax to dry and scrape off as much as possible with a butter knife or credit card.